Yash-Vekaria/yashvekaria.com/README.md

 # Yash Vekaria's Personal Website

-A professional academic website built with modern HTML, CSS, and JavaScript, featuring a clean design with a cobalt blue theme.
+A professional academic website built entirely with performant HTML and CSS, featuring a clean design with a cobalt blue theme.

 ## Features